- St. Baldrick's Information

 - Be a Barber: If you’re a licensed cosmetologist, we could sure use your help!
 If you're interested in volunteering as a barber or organizing a team from your salon to help, please contact your local Volunteer Event Organizer.

 - Organize an event: St. Baldrick’s provides all Volunteer Event Organizers with a personal coach and all of the materials necessary to plan a head-shaving event.
 To find out more about organizing or hosting an event call 888.899.BALD (2253) and ask to speak with a coach, or contact us.

-- Share your or someone else’s childhood cancer story on the web: Many St. Baldrick's participants shave in honor or memory of a special child.
+- Share your childhood cancer story on the web: Many St. Baldrick's participants raise money in honor or memory of a special child.
 If you'd like to register your child as an Honored Kid, he or she will inspire thousands of shavees and volunteers, and tens of thousands of donors.
 Visit the Honored Kids page to get started.

-- Share your or someone else’s childhood cancer story at an event: St. Baldrick's events are extra meaningful when a local family touched by childhood cancer can attend and share their story with the people who are there to raise funds for critical research.
+- Share your childhood cancer story at an event: St. Baldrick's events are extra meaningful when a local family touched by childhood cancer attends and shares their story to raise funds for critical research.
 Doctors, nurses, and others who spend their professional lives in research or treatment for childhood cancer are also needed to speak at events as St. Baldrick's representatives.
 To volunteer, please contact your local Volunteer Event Organizer or contact us.

 - Advocacy: Join Speak Up for Kids’ Cancer to help make childhood cancer research a national priority.